-Labelling requirements for food sold in Australia and New Zealand are set by the Food Standards Code.
+Labelling requirements for food sold in Australia and New Zealand are set out in the Food Standards Code.

 The NSW Food Authority is responsible for administering and enforcing these provisions in NSW.

 Information on a food label is also subject to Australian Consumer Law, which prohibits false, misleading or deceptive representations (see Truth in Labelling).

 The Food Standards Code states that all food labels must contain the following information:

 - Name and Australian street address of the supplier of food *

 - List of ingredients

 - Nutrition information panel (NIP)

 There are additional requirements for some food.